Beginning next May, children of all ages will be joining forces to kick-start an extraordinary 12 month fundraising campaign.

 So on behalf of the children, let's all get behind them and support their determination to make a difference.

-Schools, You will be receiving a FREE Fundraising & Registration Pack at the start of the autumn term, but if you would like to receive your pack sooner, please fill out the form below.
+Schools, You will be receiving a FREE Fundraising & Registration Pack at the start of the summer term, but if you would like to receive your pack sooner, please fill out the form below.